Skip to main content

 Refugees and IDPs

-DONARE has selected five humanitarian organizations: the UN Refugee Agency, the Norwegian Refugee Council, the International Rescue Committee, the Danish Refugee Council, and the International Federation of Red Cross and Red Crescent Societies.
+DONARE has selected seven such humanitarian organizations: the UN Refugee Agency, the International Organization for Migration, the Norwegian Refugee Council, the International Rescue Committee, the Danish Refugee Council, the International Federation of Red Cross and Red Crescent Societies, and the UN Relief and Works Agency for Palestine Refugees in the Near East.

 https://www.unhcr.org/